G. K. Cowlishaw: Legal clerk

+John Peden President of the Board of Examiners.
+Between 1929 and 1931 Cowlishaw failed a further set of legal examinations and ceased being a legal clerk.
+While he is often described as a non-practicing lawyer, he was never admitted as a solicitor in NSW.
+As a young man of considerable independent income he had no need to work as a lawyer.

 Mosman Council

 He was an alderman on Mosman Council for 14 years and was twice Mayor during the years 1940 until 1945.

 Gardener

 Renowned as a garden enthusiast Cowlishaw was a plantsman interested in a wide variety of plants but in particular the Clivia was his passion.
 His books All about palms: Australia's native and cultivated species written in 1929 and The cultivation of Australian native plants written in 1932 were his most notable publications.

 Collector

 Cowlishaw was an enthusiastic collector of stamps, coins, books and paintings.
 In 1945, on retiring from Mosman Council, Cowlishaw donated 15 works from his personal collection of Australian colonial and early twentieth century art to the Mosman Art Collection now housed in the Mosman Art Gallery.
 The gallery was formerly the Mosman Methodist Church, designed by Burcham Clamp and Walter Burley Griffin, where Cowlishaw had married in 1931.
-In October 1984 Sothebys Australia sold many of the works in Cowlishaw's art collection including works by John Glover, Augustus Earle, Conrad Martens, S.T.
-Gill, George Evans, Eugene von Guerard, Nicolas Chevalier, W.C.
+In October 1984 Sotheby's Australia sold many of the works in Cowlishaw's art collection including works by John Glover, Augustus Earle, Conrad Martens, S.T.
+Gill, Eugene von Guerard, Nicolas Chevalier, W.C.
 Piguenit and Frederick Garling.
 The G.K.
 Cowlishaw Collection of 1809 books and serials relating to gardening, horticulture, botany and agriculture were donated to the National Library of Australia in 1986.
 The collection comprised works published in Australia, Europe and America.
 The books and journals have been integrated into the Australian, rare books and general collections.
 The Library produced a G.K.
 Cowlishaw bookplate which was placed in each volume.
 Any duplicates were transferred to Fisher Library at the University of Sydney.